steven2358/awesome-blockchain-ai/README.md

 - [Neureal](https://neureal.net/) - Open source, peer-to-peer AI supercomputing powered by blockchain.
 - [TrueBit](https://truebit.io/) - TrueBit gives Ethereum smart contracts a computational boost.
+- [DeepBrain Chain](https://www.deepbrainchain.org/) - A decentralized AI computing platform that supplies processing power to companies looking to develop A.I. technologies.

 Blockchains for AI in finance
 ---

-- [Numerai](https://numer.ai/) - Numerai is a hedge fund powered by a network of anonymous data scientists that build machine learning models to operate on encrypted data. stake cryptocurrency to express confidence in their models.
+- [Numerai](https://numer.ai/) - Numerai is a hedge fund powered by a network of anonymous data scientists that build machine learning models to operate on encrypted data and stake cryptocurrency to express confidence in their models.
 - [Napoleon X](https://www.napoleonx.ai/) - Napoleon X is an open online computer driven asset management platform selecting quantitative strategies (trading bots) from world class traders, where each crypto-fund dedicated to a specific Asset Class.
 - [Cindicator](https://cindicator.com/) - Cindicator is a crowd-sourced prediction engine for financial and crypto indicators.